kelvingakuo/fycharts/README.md

     main()
 ```

 **TAKE NOTE:** DO NOT SHARE THE OUTPUT DESTINATION ACROSS THE FUNCTIONS i.e. each function should be writing to its own set of outputs

+## UTILITY FUNCTIONS <a id = "utils"></a>
+This library exposes some functions that you may find of use:

+a. validDates(start, end, desired)

+This function prints a list of valid dates for the kind of data you are interested in.

+#### Parameters
+1. start - Start date of range of interest as string with the format YYYY-MM-DD
+2. end - End date of range of interest as string with the format YYYY-MM-DD
+3. desired - A string specifying the kind of data desired

+        Accepts:
+            * top200Daily
+            * top200Weekly
+            * viral50Daily
+            * viral50Weekly